mlegas/Raytracer/README.md

 # C++ Multithreaded Raytracer

-A raytracer, which allows for rendering planes and spheres with lambertian, dielectric and metal textured materials in C++ using SDL and C++11's std::threads.
-Work in progress.
+A raytracer, which allows for rendering planes and (textured) spheres with lambertian, dielectric and metal materials in C++ using SDL2 and C++11's std::threads.